-(1) Net change refers to on and off market acquisitions/disposals.
+(1) Net change refers to on and off market acquisitions/disposals and participation in share purchase plans.
 Executive Options

 The Group has an ownership-based remuneration scheme for staff and executives (including executive and non-executive directors) of the company.
 In accordance with the provisions of the scheme, as approved by shareholders at a previous annual general meeting, staff and executives of the company may be granted options to purchase parcels of ordinary shares at an exercise price determined at the discretion of the board of directors.